Lips of an Angel: Jack Ingram version

 Country music artist Jack Ingram released a version of the song in December 2006.
-Ingram's version, the lead-off single to his 2007 album This Is It, reached a peak of number 16 on the Billboard Hot Country Songs chart in April 2007.
+Ingram's version, the lead-off single to his 2007 album This Is It.
+His cover reached a peak of number 16 on the Billboard Hot Country Songs chart in April 2007.
 Ingram's version does not include the last stanza where the singer once again asks why she is calling so late.

 Background

 Regarding his cover of this song, Ingram gave an explanation in the liner notes of This Is It: